-- 1) The accounting team supporting the schools accept email approval from an authorized designee to request line of credit drawdowns while remote work is in place.
+- 1) The accounting team supporting the schools accept email approval from an authorized designee to request line of credit drawdowns when working remote.
 This would also apply to any other ACH transfers that might take place while staffs are telecommuting.
-This is to ensure compliance by receiving email approval emails rather than requiring a signature approval in writing. - 2) Electronic signatures through trusted and secured sources such as but not limited to Adobe and DocuSign from an authorized designee on agreements and contracts are accepted. - 3) Electronic email approvals are accepted by the authorized designee for Vendor invoices and Purchase Orders. - 4) Replacing two signature approvals (one facsimile and one original written signature) with two facsimile signatures however having one facsimile signature and the second facsimile signature in combination with a designee approval via email for checks over \$25,000.
+This is to ensure compliance by receiving email approval emails rather than requiring a signature approval in writing. - 2) Electronic signatures through trusted and secured sources such as but not limited to Adobe and DocuSign from an authorized designee on agreements and contracts are accepted. - 3) Electronic email approvals are accepted by the authorized designee for vendor invoices and Purchase Orders. - 4) Replacing two signature approvals (one facsimile and one original written signature) with two facsimile signatures is accepted however, having one facsimile signature and the second facsimile signature in combination with a designee approval via email for checks over \$25,000.